Skip to main content

 Programs who are eligible pursuant to rule 5101:2-17-02 of the Administrative Code and have submitted a completed registration.

-(1) The program shall not be awarded a rating higher than was confirmed by the program during the registration process if the program confirms at a one-star, two-star or three-star rating.
+(1) The program is not to be awarded a rating higher than was confirmed by the program during the registration process.

-(3) A program may not be awarded a rating, or a lower star rating may be assessed, if at the desk review or on-site verification visit the program does not meet the standards for the rating the program confirmed at registration.
+(2) A program is not to be awarded a rating, or a lower rating may be assessed, if at the desk review or on-site verification visit the program does not meet the standards for the rating the program confirmed at registration.

-(1) A deferral may be issued at the conclusion of the on-site verification visit or at the time of the annual report if the program cannot demonstrate it is meeting the standards.
+(1) A deferral may be issued at the conclusion of the electronic or on-site verification visit if the program cannot demonstrate it is meeting the standards.

 (1) The Sunday following the thirtieth day after the completion of the on-site verification visit.